HS Code for Hair Extensions in the USA: What Importers Should Know?

 TermMeaningUsed For

-HS CodeInternational 6-digit product codeGlobal customs classification
+HS CodeInternational 6-digit product classification codeGlobal customs classification

 decoding hs codes2 understanding hair extensions import essentials in usa